rust-lang/book/nostarch/chapter07.md

 }
 ```

-Making a name available for any code to use from a new scope with `pub use`
+Listing 7-17: Making a name available for any code to use from a new scope with
+`pub use`

 Before this change, external code would have to call the `add_to_waitlist`
 function by using the path